gmn-data-platform/gmn-data-endpoints/README.md

 ## License

-Distributed under the terms of the [MIT license](https://opensource.org/licenses/MIT), GMN Data Platform Monitoring is free and open source software.
+Distributed under the terms of the [MIT license](https://opensource.org/licenses/MIT), GMN Data Endpoints is free and open source software.

 ## Issues